 The project involves films about people faced with ethical choices.
 The company has also launched a new raft of TV ads that evolve the responsibility theme it launched in 2006.
 Hill Holliday, Boston handles.

 Speaking at Thursday's Association of National Advertisers' conference in New York, Stephen Sullivan, SVP/communications for Liberty Mutual Group and chairman of ANA's Board of Directors, said that programs like The Responsibility Project reflect the maturity of the Web.

-"As online platforms mature and as peoples' media behavior begins to be established, innovative ideas like Responsibility Project may not need network TV unless it can prove value or delivers an audience and works with advertisers," he says.
+"As online platforms mature and as peoples' media behavior begins to be established, innovative ideas like Responsibility Project may not need network TV unless it can prove value or delivers an audience and works with advertisers," Sullivan said.

-The new campaign comprises a number of ads, each of which is a vignette following one person doing the right thing.
+The new campaign includes a number of ads, each of which is a vignette following one person "doing the right thing."
 That's a departure from earlier ads, which have had a "pay it forward" aesthetic, with different people acting altruistically in chain-reaction fashion.
 Sullivan said the ads will also live online.

 Sullivan pointed out that the company's target--buyers of car and homeowner's insurance--gives Liberty Mutual a narrow aim.
 "We want to address large numbers of people and establish an emotional connection with them, but we don't have a huge disparity in demographics."

 The company is continuing its activity on PBS this year with sponsorship of "The American Experience," "Antique Road Show," and a new program called "From the Top," about kids who are classical musicians.
 "The PBS audience is a good one for us," he said.

 Sullivan describes today's media landscape as a three-dimensional mosaic.